dannycallaghan/jSwipeScroller/README.md

 A horizontal scrolling component, primarily for mobile devices, based on the scrolling articles list seen in the iOS BBC News app.

+## Note

+This was developed for the redesign of the Orange UK mobile portal in 2012, and indeed it was used on the launched homepage.
+However, subsequent iOS updates means that this now no longer works as it should.
+I'm no longer supporting it.

 ## Features

 - Allows for swipe left and right gestures.